BuoySoftware/guides/typescript/named_exports.md

 # Named Exports

+Prefer Named exports over default exports.

-By leveraging named exports we reap two main benefits:
+By leveraging named exports and exporting all, we reap two main benefits:

-1. We reduce the risk of identifying the same code by two different variable names.
+1. We reduce the risk of identifying the same code by two different variable names (this also results in better auto complet via TypeScript tooling).
-1. We remove bloat from index files, making it easier to identify and organize named exports.
+1. We remove the bloat and duplication of exports from the index files.

 ## Bad